Oaklight/toolregistry-hub/docs/tools/websearch/index.md

 - [Scrapeless Search](scrapeless.md) - Implementation of Scrapeless Universal API
 - [Bing Search](bing.md) - ⚠️ **DEPRECATED** Implementation of Bing search engine
 - [Legacy Web Search](legacy.md) - Documentation of the legacy web search module

-## Architecture Upgrade Plan

-The web search module is undergoing an architecture upgrade.
-Detailed information can be found in the [Architecture Upgrade Plan](plan.md).